White Labeling WordPress With Branda Just Got a Lot More Free!

-While removing widgets from the WordPress dashboard is fairly simple, adding a new one isn’t as simple.
-You need to know how to add code to your WordPress’ core files.
+While removing widgets from the WordPress dashboard is fairly simple, adding a new one isn’t quite as easy.
+You’ll need to know how to add code to your WordPress’ core files.

 However, with Branda on your side, it’s a walk in the park to add a new widget.

-To do that, head on to the Widgets > Dashboard Feeds module and click on the blue Add Feed button.
+To do that, head on to the Widgets > Dashboard Feeds module.

-Now, enter the widget’s Site URL, Feed title, and Feed URL to fetch the latest posts from.
+Now, enter the widget’s Site URL, Feed title, and Feed URL.
 You can also set the display and visibility settings for the feed here.